MarkVZephyrus/MarkVZephyrus/README.md

 - 👋 Hi, I’m @MarkVZephyrus
-- 👀 I’m interested in game development in C++ and thus Unreal.
+- 👀 I’m interested in game development in C++ or C#.
-- 🌱 I’m currently learning a lot.
+- 🌱 I currently have a lot to learn.
 Am a beginner, and thus I wonder why you are interested in me.
-- 💞️ I’m looking to collaborate on discussion about a place that could offer me excellent education in game dev(prefferably for free, yes I'm a miser).
+- 💞️ I’m looking to collaborate on well just about anything related to games or softwares.
 - 📫 How to reach me?
 Don't.

 <!---